katusk/vim-qkdb-syntax/README.md

 _Why another variant?_ I did not like the highlight link to-group target colors in the original one, especially with the solarized-dark colorscheme.

-For example, I almost exclusively use `//` to begin line comments in q, not with any particular special meaning or emphasis, just to keep compatibility of other editors' C-like syntax highlighting schemes, that may lack syntax highlighting for q.
-Originally, target color for the `kSpecialComment` group was `SpecialComment`, which translates to a strong red color in case of solarized-dark.
-Now it is simply `Comment`, which is the expected neutral grey color.
+For example, I almost exclusively use `//` to begin line comments in q, not with any particular special meaning or emphasis, just to keep compatibility with other editors' C-like syntax highlighting schemes lacking syntax highlighting for q.
+Originally, target color for the `kSpecialComment` group covering line comments starting with `//` was `SpecialComment`, which translates to a strong red color in case of solarized-dark.
+Now it is simply `Comment`, which is the expected-by-me neutral grey color.
 I have also missed solarized-dark's golden yellow color, so I mapped the `kPrimitive` group to `Type`.
 See the `hi link` commands for all these minor target-group tweaks.

-The following is an excerpt from the original `readme.txt` by Simon Garland.
+_Installation without a plugin manager._ The following is an excerpt from the original `readme.txt` by Simon Garland.

-> Copy the files [..] to your vim home directory (probably $HOME/.vim).
+> Copy the files [...] to your vim home directory (probably $HOME/.vim).
 >
 > If you already have a filetype.vim then just insert the additional k & q lines.
 >